SeregPie/THREE.TextTexture/README.md

 The text to write on the canvas.

-Changing the value of this property will cause/lead the redrawing of the underlying canvas.
+Changing the value will redraw the canvas.

 ---